Grant Tambling

+Prior to his career in federal politics, he had a career in territory politics including a stint as Deputy Majority Leader between 1975 and 1977.

 Early life

-Tambling was born and raised in Darwin in the Northern Territory.
+Tambling was born in Wondai, Queensland and raised in Darwin in the Northern Territory.
 He attended Darwin High School and Adelaide Boys' High School, returning to Darwin before moving to Sydney for work.